 Some libraries have dedicated computer resources for children under 15 and under 12.
 For more information visit the Computers and the Internet page.

-Learning Zones have been set up in a number of libraries across Dublin city to help you with your homework and school projects.
-They have reading and reference materials, educational websites and other computer software that have been specially chosen to help with your studies.
+Our learning zones are a great space to do your homework and school projects.
+They have reading and reference materials, educational websites that have been specially chosen to help with your studies.

 For more information visit the Learning and Studying page.